 Oh, oh!
 The Parisian brains scene!
 Stellar!
 Though Donna deserved a punch in the throat for her cutesy “Come here” finger she gives the waiter when she totally was the one who messed up her own order.

 Oh, dear.
-In what may be the most cringeworthy scene ever in the world, David is dressed like Wayne and Donna is dressed like Garth, even though obviously Kelly should have done that, and they are saying “way” a lot to be – I can barely type this – funny – and it’s – wow.
+In what may be the most cringeworthy scene ever in the world, David is dressed like Wayne and Donna is dressed like Garth, even though obviously Kelly should have done that because Jennie Garth, and they are saying “way” a lot to be – I can barely type this – funny – and it’s – wow.
 It’s bad.

-But SO SO SO worth it, because it is the legendary Senior Breakfast scene!!!
+But SO SO SO worth it, because it’s to introduce the legendary Senior Breakfast scene!!!
 Why this scene is so freaking AMAZING is that it is all about The Gang and no one else in the school.

 First up, David gives Steve a big legacy key.
 Ha ha ha – no, come on.
 ENOUGH with the legacy key!
 Now, David’s video yearbook.
 David sure was an ambitious little kid, with his rapping and dancing and DJing and videoing.
 Then he just sort of became this tool who muttered and glared and wore baggy pants.